MiroKaku/Musa.Veil/README.md

 `veil` is a collection of Native API definitions for Windows.
 Take the name `veil`, which means to lift the veil of Windows and spy on the face hidden behind.

-This project contains the definitions for the Windows internal undocumented API from `ntdll.dll`, `samlib.dll` and `winsta.dll`.
+This project contains the definitions for the Windows internal undocumented API from `ntoskrnl.exe`, `ntdll.dll`, `kernelbase.dll`.

-This project is based on the [processhacker/phnt](https://github.com/processhacker/phnt) and [Chuyu-Team/MINT](https://github.com/Chuyu-Team/MINT) fork modifications, combining the advantages of the two projects.
+This project is based on the [systeminformer/phnt](https://github.com/winsiderss/systeminformer/tree/master/phnt) and [Chuyu-Team/MINT](https://github.com/Chuyu-Team/MINT) fork modifications, combining the advantages of the two projects.

 * Both user-mode and kernel-mode are supported.
 * Compiling using the /W4 /WX option is supported.